Sleeping better for children with autism

 Soft Blankets and Stuffed Animals

-A soft blanket and a favorite stuffed animal can provide comfort and help your child feel more secure in bed.
+A soft blanket and a favourite stuffed animal can provide comfort and help your child feel more secure in bed.

 Nightlights and White Noise Machines